jeircul/azure-infrastructure/README.md

         (...)
     }
     ```
+    Tip: When creating the SP, store the json output in a safe place so you have access to it later.
+You will not be able to retrieve the information later.
 - You need to [create a public-private key pair](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/mac-create-ssh-keys) to use the server with ssh private keys.
 Public key can be put in *ansible-vm.parameters.json*.
 Private key should **never** be shared.

 ### Workflow